Fronkon Games

 The first effect we are going to see is the transformation of the UV coordinates.
 In particular, the displacement of these, with which we will achieve the rain effect and the fog effect that you saw at the beginning of this post.

 These effects depend on the type of UV mapping your geometry uses.
-In my case, as we saw in the previous post, I use a cubic projection so if I modify one axis of the coordinates I know that the texture will be displaced on one axis.
+In my case, as we saw in the previous post, I use a cubic projection; therefore, if I modify one axis of the coordinates, I know the texture will be displaced along that axis.

 You can do a simple test by creating a cube in a scene and assigning a material to it.
 You can modify the UV coordinates of the material by changing its ‘Offset’.